Personal, Social, Health & Citizenship Education

 As well as the above, the following topics are considered as distinct units of work:

-The majority of the 'Living in the Wider World' aspects of the curriculum is taught through drop-down activities and through humanities (Year 7) and Learning for Life (Year 8)
+Aspects of 'Living in the Wider World' are taught through drop-down activities and through humanities (Year 7) and Learning for Life (Year 8)

 Impact